 The first step to managing your content is to figure out who is responsible for it.
 Is it the entire marketing team working in tandem and holding each other accountable?
 Or does one person in the marketing department or the company at large manage the content?
 Regardless of how you approach managing content, there are three things you want you to think about:

 - How will we organize this content we’re putting out there?

 - What content will we serve up next?

 - How will we drive engagement with each piece of content?

-The long and short of it is, if you are not leveraging your content then you might as well not even be posting it.
+In conclusion, the long and short of it is, if you are not leveraging your content then you might as well not even be posting it.
 Content without promotion is not reaching its highest potential and content that does not relate to the buyer’s journey is not targeting anything.
-Like an arrow without a head!
+Like an arrow without ahead!

 For easy content management, invest in a marketing automation system.
 MasterSolve can assist you with your marketing automation set-up!